Brad Templeton Home

-Along the road, I also posit an intermediate concept I am calling the "whistlecar."
+As we work towards the robocar world, I also posit an intermediate concept I am calling the "whistlecar."
 This is a car that you drive, but which is able to deliver itself (with nobody in it) to your location, on demand.
 Whistle one up (using your cell phone.)
 This stepping stone to robocars only requires vehicles that can (more slowly) navigate a subset of ordinary streets, and must be able to completely avoid pedestrians, but does not require computerized driving deemed safe enough to transport people.

 Many of the benefits of robocars I outline could be attained earlier with the whistlecar.